 James “Kansas” Cafferty, LMFT, MAC

-Kansas Cafferty serves as the Clinical Director for the Aton Center.
+Kansas Cafferty serves on the Clinical Team for the AToN Center.
 Kansas brings to this position a well ranging breadth of clinical experiences that spans across over two decades of treating substance use and mental health disorders.
 Kansas is a person in long term recovery himself and has a passion for what he refers to as, “His calling”.